ragu8/DSCP608_CLOUD_COMPUTING/README.md

 9. Create a Virtual Machine (VM) in Google cloud

- 10.Create a Cloud Storage Bucket in Google Cloud
+10. Create a Cloud Storage Bucket in Google Cloud